 The last toll increase application was in 2011 when cash went from $.75 to a $1.
 Macpass went from $.60 to $.70 in 2011 and $.70 to $.80 in 2012.
 Before that time the last increase was in 1992.

 What is annual revenue for HHB?

 In 2019/20 the toll revenue was $31.5 million.
 Because of the impact the pandemic has had on traffic, the toll revenue for 2020/21 is forecasted to be $25.5 million.

 How much more revenue will this increase provide?

-Who approves toll increases?
+Who approved the toll increases?

-If approved, when would the increase come into effect?
+When does the increase come into effect?